 The Jones Act provides these rights to seamen:

-If you or a loved one was seriously injured working on board a vessel, you may have a claim for “unseaworthiness” against the shipowner.
 One important difference between a Jones Act negligence claim and an unseaworthiness claim is that, under the Jones Act, the connection between the negligence and the injury need only be slight.
 This is often referred to as the “featherweight causation standard,” which makes it easier for crew members to prevail.

 Choosing which standard to bring a claim under is a crucial decision.
 This is why you need a team of highly skilled and experienced maritime trial lawyers to represent you if you are a crew member and suffered an injury while employed, whether on the ship or ashore.